-On UNIX systems, there is only one Perforce service (p4d) responsible for providing the versioning service.
-On Windows, this program can be configured to run as a Windows service (p4s.exe) process that starts at boot time, or as a server (p4d.exe) process that you invoke manually from a command prompt.
+The Perforce versioning service (p4d) can be configured to run as a Windows service (p4s.exe) process that starts at boot time, or as a server (p4d.exe) process that you invoke manually from a command prompt.
+To run a task as a Windows server, the user must be logged in because shortcuts in a user's startup folder cannot be run until that user logs in.